shugonta/tweetsharp/README.markdown

     PM> Install-Package TweetSharp

 #### Introduction
 TweetSharp is a Twitter API library that greatly simplifies the task of adding Twitter to your desktop, web, and mobile applications.
 You can build simple widgets, or complex application suites using TweetSharp.
-The new version is designed to be lighter, faster, and more intuitive than the original.
+The second version, a rewrite,  was designed to be lighter, faster, and more intuitive than the original.
 You write fewer lines of code, make fewer decisions, and get better results.
 Visual Studio T4 templates are employed to automatically generate new API methods from a simple text-based DSL.

 #### Caveat Tractor / Public Service Announcement
 This project is open source software, not a commercial product, so please curb your enthusiasm around expecting